 10. The Lady Godiva

 Having duped her husband into agreeing to repeal the taxes, Lady Godiva must now keep her side of the bargain.
 But how can she maintain her dignity and fulfil her promise?
-This samba style telling of the Godiva story will reveal all - just like Lady Godiva had to!
+This samba style telling of the Godiva story reveals all!

 The samba rhythm of the refrain has eight quavers divided into a 3:3:2 feel and this permeates the whole song.
 The verses demand lots of breath and stamina KS1 (take a breather during the middle section between verses),